-Gas is nearly $3.20 a gallon here in northeast Wisconsin.
+Gas is quite expensive here in northeast Wisconsin.
 My husband and I are fortunate that we both work at home, so we don’t have commuting expenses.
 But there are still many places we have to go.

 With the nearest large city an hour away, we’re trying to conserve gas by combining trips there.
 For example, if I need to take someone to the doctor for a check-up, I think ahead to which stores I pass by on the way home, where I can pick up needed items as long as I’m in the neighborhood.